 Swiss Cheese Master Class

-For the tasting portion of the evening, we sampled the various cheeses with two Swiss white wines — an Amigne from the canton of Valais and assemblage from the canton of Zurich.
+For the tasting portion of the evening, we sampled the various cheeses with two Swiss white wines -These included an Amigne from the canton of Valais and assemblage from the canton of Zurich.
 To accompany our cheese plate, she also supplied us with bread, grapes, dried fruit, nuts and honey.
 I enjoyed taking the time to savor and discuss all of the different cheeses with Sherly and the others in the class.

 As someone who already has a decent amount of experience with cheese in Switzerland, I still greatly expanded my knowledge during the Swiss Master Cheese Class at Sherly’s Kitchen.
 I left this class with a better understanding of Swiss cheese, as well as a greater awareness of my personal preferences.
 Plus, I had a nice evening tasting and cooking with Swiss cheese, trying a few Swiss wines and meeting some lovely new people.